-In addition, within the Terms and Conditions of Funding from the Office for Students (OfS), and previously the Memorandum of Assurance and Accountability from the Higher Education Funding Council for England (HEFCE), the Board of Governors, through its designated office holder, is required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the University and of the surplus or deficit and cash flows for that year.
+In addition, within the Terms and Conditions of Funding from the Office for Students (OfS), the Board of Governors, through its designated office holder, is required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the University and of the surplus or deficit and cash flows for that year.
 The Board of Governors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the University and of the surplus or deficit of the University for the year.